Fri Mar 13 2026

 But surely you can't keep going with this metaphor?

-When we're hiking my wife, who is a competent navigator, will ask me: "why is your thumb there (on the map)?".
-I explain it's where we are.
-And she will point out distant landmarks to triangulate how wrong I am.
+Once we were hiking on Maiden moor and within a half an hour we went from clear skies to low visibility in fog.
+My wife who is a competent navigator asked me: "why is your thumb there (on the map)?".
+I explained it's where we were.
+And she pointed out distant landmarks to triangulate how wrong I am.

 Her navigation is better because she is looking at the bigger picture.
 Whereas I'm counting field boundaries.